14-Day Luxury Itinerary for the South Island

 This South Island luxury itinerary is designed with self-driving in mind, beginning and ending in Christchurch for a hassle-free rental experience.
 Check out the second tip, however, if you want to experience the South Island in two weeks without having to drive.

 - Escorted tours – If driving and/or organising your own trip is something you’d rather leave to the professionals, then consider taking an escorted tour of the South Island.
 Scenic Luxury Cruises & Tours, APT, Active Adventures, Luxury Gold, and Inspiring Journeys offer around 14-day tours of the South Island with accommodation, some meals and some activities included.
 Note that they follow their own set itinerary; not the one listed below.
+Learn more about some of these tours in The Best 10-12-Day Tours of the South Island.

 Day 1 – Christchurch Airport to Akaroa